Free Shipping* on all orders + Happiness Guarantee

 At the summer hotel

 Interior design sketches for Alamac Hotel, 71st and Broadway, New York, NY.]
-[Study for living room suite
+[Incomplete interior perspective of a hallway

 Design sketches for Hotel Alamac, 71st and Broadway, New York, NY.
 Details of Congo Room or ‘Africa Roof’